quan-cao/selenium-fb-crawling/README.md

 # selenium-fb-crawling

 # 1. Background
-An Python program which helps finding customers for AhaMove sales team.
+An Python program which helps finding customers for AhaMove sales team.<br>
-Automatically look for shipping request posts in pre-defined groups and notify staffs via Telegram.
+Automatically look for shipping request posts in pre-defined groups and notify staffs via Telegram.<br>
 Staff will be assign using Telegram Username (Ex: @quancao).
-Therefore, please make sure all staffs have Username on Telegram.
+Therefore, please make sure all staffs have Username on Telegram.<br>
 Posts will be simultaneously logged on Google Sheet.

-**Skills involved:
+**Skills involved:**
 > 1. Python
 > 2. Multi-threading
 > 3. Selenium